kiwitcms/Kiwi/docs/source/guide/admin.rst

 Adding a user to a group
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Group permissions in KiwiTestPad work the same as they do in Linux.
+Group permissions in Kiwi TCMS work the same as they do in Linux.
 The system checks a user's personal permissions, then group permissions.

 Procedure: Adding a user to a group